Park City vacation rentals

 Less than 30 minutes east of Park City, the Mirror Lake Byway twists through the Uinta Mountains, offering stops at waterfalls along the Provo River and massive freshwater lakes set within the forest valleys.

-When is the best time to stay in a vacation rental in Park City?
+The best time to stay in a vacation rental in Park City

 Autumn is cool in Park City and it gets cold at night, with snow usually starting in November.
 This is also the season when the trees turn shades of yellow, orange, and red — best witnessed by a scenic drive or hike through the Wasatch Mountains.
 Cold and snowy winters are ideal for outdoor sports ranging from tubing to cross-country skiing.
 A world-famous film festival also visits Park City this time of year, with many up-and-coming actors and directors making debuts in venues spread across town.